Distilling the Essence: Efficient Reasoning Distillation via Sequence Truncation: Abstract

 \section{Abstract}

-Distilling the reasoning capabilities from a large language model (LLM) to a smaller student model often involves training on substantial amounts of reasoning data.
-However, distillation over lengthy sequences with prompt (P), chain-of-thought (CoT), and answer (A) segments makes the process computationally expensive.
-In this work, we investigate how the allocation of supervision across different segments (P, CoT, A) affects student performance.
-Our analysis shows that selective knowledge distillation over only the CoT tokens can be effective when the prompt and answer information is encompassed by it.
+Distilling the capabilities from a large reasoning model (LRM) to a smaller student model often involves training on substantial amounts of reasoning data.
+However, knowledge distillation (KD) over lengthy sequences with prompt (P), chain-of-thought (CoT), and answer (A) sections makes the process computationally expensive.
+In this work, we investigate how the allocation of supervision across different sections (P, CoT, A) affects student performance.
+Our analysis shows that selective KD over only the CoT tokens can be effective when the prompt and answer information is encompassed by it.
 Building on this insight, we establish a truncation protocol to quantify computation-quality tradeoffs as a function of sequence length.
-We observe that training on only the first $50\%$ of tokens of every training sequence can retain, on average, $\approx94\%$ of full-sequence performance on math benchmarks while reducing training time, memory usage, and FLOPs by about $50\%$ each.
-These findings suggest that reasoning distillation benefits from prioritizing early reasoning tokens and provides a simple lever for computation-quality tradeoffs.
+We observe that beyond a specific length, longer training sequences provide marginal returns for downstream performance but require substantially higher memory and FLOPs.
+To this end, training on only the first $50\%$ of tokens of every training sequence can retain, on average, $\approx91\%$ of full-sequence performance on math benchmarks while reducing training time, memory usage, and FLOPs by about $50\%$ each.
 Codes are available at \url{https://github.com/weiruichen01/distilling-the-essence}.